zanetworker/zblog/content/post/technical/2020-03-23-to-cri-or-not-to-cri.md

 ### The RuntimeClass

-If we just want to run containers, do we really care about low-level runtimes? no we just want `kubectl run --name fire-me-i-dont-care` and we get a container.
+If we just want to run containers, do we really care about low-level runtimes?
+No we just want `kubectl run --name fire-me-up-i-dont-care` and we get a container.
 If you really just want to do that, you can stop reading now, and I apologize for wasting your time.
 IF however, you care about low-level runtimes, for example, if security is a major concern then you might be thinking "`runc` is not that secure, I want to enable `gVisor` to get cutting edge payload isolation", then its your lucky day for we have Runtime classes to just do that.

 Runtime classes is CRI's way to provide runtime alternatives to choose from when running a pod.
 For example, consider the following runtime classes configured in the cluster [7]: